callumhardy/Stretched/README.md

 		hiddenElement.find('.container').trigger('stretch');
 	});

-**Note:** If you are going to hide an element that has been stretchED, you should always wrap in in a parent element and hide that.
-Hiding the element that you've run stretchED on directly is a bad life choice.
+**Note:** If you are going to hide an element that has been stretched, you should always wrap in in a parent element and hide that.
+Hiding the element that you've run stretched on directly is a bad life choice.

 Also when using the `fadeIn`, `animate` or `show` jQuery functions it's best to re-stretch the image before the animation completes not after.
 Re-stretching after will result in a snap as the image jumps into its correct position.